-Course No. Course Title Course No. of Credits Туре Theory Practical Total 19MPSC203 Psychology of Intelligence, Learning and Motivation C - 6 4 0 4 Learning Objectives To explain different theoretical approaches to To describe the process by which learning ta To describe the role of motivation and emoti o the concept kes place on on behavio of intelligenc ce
+Course No Course Title Course N o. of Credits 5 Course No. Course Title Type Theory Practical Total 19MPSC203 Psychology of Intelligence, Learning and Motivation C - 6 4 0 4 Learning Objectives To explain different theoretical approaches to the concept of intelligence To describe the process by which learning takes place To describe the role of motivation and emotion on behaviour